nsg-ethz/autopower/client/README.md

 ### Deployment on the Pi

-**Note:** This method uses a USB stick, but you can of course also copy the files via SFTP or SCP if you know the IP.
+**Note:** This method uses a USB stick mounted at `/mnt`, but you can of course also copy the files via SFTP or SCP if you know the IP.

 **SSH Keys:** To add a SSH key for SSH connection to the Pi (e.g. if you did not use the Raspberry Pi imager), put your SSH Key into a file called `ssh_key.pub` in the `client/deploy/` folder.
 This will then be added to each Pis' `authorized_keys` file.